Gardens change youth. Youth change the world.

 1. Choose what program tier is right for your school

-A Garden Educator spends 10 hours per week dedicated to your school.
+A Garden Educator spends 10 hours per week devoted to your school.
 They provide:

-A Garden Educator spends 10 hours every other week dedicated to your school.
+A Garden Educator spends 10 hours every other week devoted to your school.
 They provide:

 2. Pick your add-ons